GPUthesteve/VTBS-Bangkok-Suvarnabhumi-International-Airport/README.md

 		  also, it's very helpful when ATCs ask you to proceed direct some waypoint on the route and default DTO function breaks the flightplan.

 Create using Airport Design Editor V1.79, FSX native.

+oh, and this thing is pure CAD file, no custom building used. if u want, buy actual one. i make this just for "free".